TOPIC -

 ed...yeah the time wait is to give the soil time to sweetin....as for the

-flowering..the mix that is in the recipe is enough to do...but you also
+flowering..the mix that is in the recipe is enough to do...but you also have to

 use some know how here...to get the most from your stuff you need to